espressif/developer-portal/content/blog/integrating-embedded-swift-and-sdl3-on-esp32/index.md

 ## Writing the Application

-Our main Swift file, Main.swift, contains the core logic of the application.
+Our main Swift file, `Main.swift`, contains the core logic of the application.
 The application initializes SDL, loads graphical assets, handles touch events, and renders sprites on the screen.

 ### Overview of Main.swift

-Here's a simplified version of Main.swift with initialization of pthread required by SDL3.
+Here's a simplified version of `Main.swift` with initialization of pthread required by SDL3.
 ESP-IDF by default uses vTask, so the solution is to wrap the initial SDL call into pthread.

 ```swift
 func sdl_thread_entry_point(arg: UnsafeMutableRawPointer?) -> UnsafeMutableRawPointer? {